SteveBarnett/Remixing/_thinking/the-book-of-five-rings.md

 your mind should not change in the least, but should be broad and straightforward, neither drawn too tight nor allowed to slacken even a little

-There is observation and there is seeing.1 The eye of observation is strong.
+There is observation and there is seeing.
+The eye of observation is strong.
 The eye of seeing is weak

 Immobility means a dead hand; mobility means a living hand